ToontjeM/oracle-migration-demo/doc/guide.md

       ![](images/edb-migration-portal-migrate-to.png)
    2. Select `EDB Postgres Advanced Server on Cloud` and click `Next`.
       ![](images/edb-migration-portal-migrate-to-cloud.png)
-   3. The `HR` should be selected, and the only schema listed.
+   3. The `HRPLUS` should be selected, and the only schema listed.
 Click `Next`.
       ![](images/edb-migration-portal-migrate-schema.png)
    4. Select `BigAnimal` and click `Next`.
       ![](images/edb-migration-portal-migrate-to-cloud-biganimal.png)